ZimbiX/pathfinder-elm/README.md

 My hope is for this modern rewrite to eventually be able to run on smartphones as an installable app 📱

-As much as I dislike PHP, I used that to write the backend, since I only needed something simple and it would allow it to be cloud-hosted for free (on my legacy DreamHost server I already have) 💸
+As much as I dislike PHP, I chose to use that to write the backend, since I only needed something simple and it would allow it to be cloud-hosted for free (on my legacy DreamHost server I already have) 💸

 ## History